Prefer a quick dip in your tub, or do you completely lose track of time?

 You should bear in mind the weather when using an outdoor hot tub.
 It’s lovely to use your hot tub in the summer, and on hot days, it makes sense to turn the temperature of your hot tub right down.
 Stay in for shorter periods of time to avoid overheating, fainting and dizziness.
 When using your hot tub in the winter, you can increase the temperature of the water but it’s worth being mindful of your body cooling down too quickly when exiting the tub which can cause dizziness.

 For the Youngsters

 It’s a fact that children absolutely love hot tubs.
 The combination of bubbles, lights and jets in what is effectively a huge bath outside is so exciting.
 Just as you would for a regular bath, you should ensure the temperature is turned down to 35C so your kids don’t overheat.
 As a general rule, infants and toddlers should not use hot tubs, not only due to the risk of drowning but because of the chemicals involved.
-It’s recommended that older children should stay in for up to 20 minutes and not be allowed to immerse their bodies underwater for long periods of time.
+It’s recommended that older children should stay in for up to 20 minutes at a time and not be allowed to immerse their bodies underwater for long periods.

 Advice for the Grown-ups

 So it’s really a matter of individual preference, ambient temperature and being mindful of how you feel individually when considering how long you should stay in a hot tub.
 The general guidance is around 20 – 30 minutes at one time, so if you do want to enjoy your hot tub for longer you can always have a break and get back in.
 Always stay hydrated, and keep some drinking water nearby to replace your fluids.
 Don’t forget to take care as you exit your hot tub too, especially if do happen to feel faint or dizzy.